turbo-transforms

 TypeScript / WASM Script Transforms

-For logic SQL can't express: custom parsing, BigInt arithmetic, stateful processing, or complex conditionals.
+For logic SQL can't express: custom parsing, BigInt arithmetic, stateful processing.
 Schema types: string, uint64, int64, float64, boolean, bytes.

-Key rules: define function invoke(data), return null to filter a record, return an object matching the schema, no async/await or external imports.
+Key rules: define function invoke(data), return null to filter, return object matching schema, no async/await or external imports.

 Dynamic Table Transforms